retaildevcrews/ngsa/IaC/AKS/README.md

 ## Deploy NGSA with Helm

-An helm chart is included for the reference application ([NGSA](https://github.com/retaildevcrews/ngsa))
+A helm chart is included for the reference application ([NGSA](https://github.com/retaildevcrews/ngsa))

 Install the Helm Chart located in the cloned directory